 Slavery and Escape

-Three years later, on September 3, 1838, Douglass disguised himself as a sailor, and carrying a friend’s passport, boarded a northbound train from Baltimore.
-He arrived in New York City and declared himself a free man.
+Three years later, on September 3, 1838, Douglass disguised himself as a sailor and boarded a northbound train from Baltimore carrying a friend’s passport.
+He arrived in New York City, New York, and declared himself a free man.

-After escaping from slavery Douglass changed his name to avoid being recaptured and turned his efforts to helping those still held in bondage.
-He traveled around Massachusetts speaking about his experiences with slavery and the need to destroy it.
+After escaping from slavery, Douglass changed his name to avoid being recaptured and turned his efforts to helping those still held in bondage.
+He traveled around Massachusetts, discussing his experiences with slavery and the need to destroy it.
 One of the most prominent abolitionists in America, William Lloyd Garrison, heard Douglass and invited him to join the Massachusetts Anti-Slavery Society.
-Douglass was soon touring across the country speaking against slavery and becoming one of the country’s finest orators.
+Douglass was soon touring across the country, speaking against slavery and becoming one of the country’s finest orators.

-Douglass was such an impressive speaker who broke so many of his audiences’ preconceptions that some people began to doubt he was truly a fugitive slave.
-To prove them wrong, Douglass wrote his first autobiography, The Narrative of the Life of Frederick Douglass in 1845, in which he revealed his original name, his owner’s names, and where he was born.
-The book was wildly popular, but, with his identity known Douglass was in danger of being returned to slavery.
-Once again he had to flee, this time to Great Britain.
+Douglass was such an impressive speaker who broke so many of his audiences’ preconceptions that some people began to doubt he was a fugitive slave.
+To prove them wrong, Douglass wrote his first autobiography, The Narrative of the Life of Frederick Douglass, in 1845, revealing his original name, owner’s name, and where he was born.
+The book was wildly popular, but Douglass was in danger of being returned to slavery with his identity known.
+Once again, he had to flee, this time to Great Britain.

 While in the British Isles, Douglass continued speaking against slavery.
 British supporters were so impressed with Douglass that they purchased his freedom.
-After more than two years abroad Douglass was able to return to the United States a legally free man.
+After more than two years abroad, Douglass returned to the United States as a legally free man.
 He settled in Rochester, New York, a hotbed of the abolitionist and women’s rights movements.
 Using additional money raised in Britain, Douglass bought a printing press and began publishing The North Star newspaper.
 He now proudly referred to himself as “Mr. Editor.”

-In 1861 tensions over slavery erupted into civil war.
+In 1861 tensions over slavery erupted into Civil War.
 Douglass welcomed the conflict as the cataclysmic event needed to wipe slavery from America.
-As always, he acted as the nation’s conscience, arguing that the war was about more than union and state’s rights.
-It was, he said, about a new birth of freedom, a great step towards the promise of the Declaration of Independence.
+He acted as the nation’s conscience, arguing that the war was about more than union and state rights.
+It was, he said, about a new birth of freedom, a significant step towards the promise of the Declaration of Independence.

-Douglass knew that this new freedom had to be won both on and off the battlefield.
-Though he was too old to serve in battle himself, he recruited other African Americans to fight in the Union Army, including two of his sons, who served with the famous 54th Massachusetts.
+Douglass knew this new freedom had to be won on and off the battlefield.
+Though he was too old to serve in battle, he recruited other African Americans to fight in the Union Army, including two of his sons, who served with the famous 54th Massachusetts.
 Away from the fighting, Douglass continued to write and speak against slavery, arguing for a higher purpose to the war.

 He met with President Abraham Lincoln to advocate for African American troops and to encourage Lincoln to see the war as a chance to transform the country into a more perfect nation.
-Douglass’ influence was crucial to Lincoln’s evolution as a thinker over the course of the war.
+Douglass’ influence was crucial to Lincoln’s evolution as a thinker throughout the war.
 Historians have called Douglass the “godfather” of the Gettysburg Address and Lincoln’s second inaugural speech.

 Post Civil War

-Following the end of the Civil War and the abolition of slavery new possibilities opened up for Douglass.
+Following the end of the Civil War and the abolition of slavery, new possibilities opened up for Douglass.
 He moved from Rochester to Washington, D.C., eventually buying a home at Cedar Hill.
-During this time, he served as the U.S. Marshall for the District of Columbia, the District’s Registrar of Deeds, U.S. Minister to Haiti, and Charge d’Affairs to the Dominican Republic.
+During this time, he served as the U.S. Marshall for the District of Columbia, the District’s Registrar of Deeds, the U.S. Minister to Haiti, and Charge d’Affairs to the Dominican Republic.
 Despite his victories and successes, Douglass still had many battles to fight.
-African Americans hold on their newly won civil rights remained tenuous and women were still not allowed to vote.
-He continued to work to expand civil rights in the country until his death in 1895.
+African Americans‘ hold on their newly won civil rights remained tenuous, and women were still not allowed to vote.
+He continued to work to expand civil rights in the country until he died in 1895.